Gold Coast lifeguards

 Keeping you safe in the surf is our long-standing commitment.
-Gold Coast City Council employs the largest professional lifeguard service in Australia, which is responsible for the surveillance of the region's 60 kilometre coastal strip.
+City of Gold Coast employs the largest professional lifeguard service in Australia, which is responsible for the surveillance of the region's 52 kilometres of beaches.

 Our lifeguards are innovative and progressive.
 They are recognised as world leaders in ocean safety, rescue and education.
 Over the years, they have been leaders in the development of rescue boards and wave runner jet skis.
 Gold Coast lifeguards also pioneered the surveillance tower strategy to protect swimmers along vast expanses of ocean beaches.

-37 permanent lifeguards and 140 seasonal staff patrol 26 beaches year round, and 42 beaches during school holidays.
+We have 37 permanent lifeguards and 140 seasonal staff patrolling 26 beaches year round, and 42 beaches during school holidays.
 The service operates 30 four wheel drive vehicles, 12 jet skis and 12 quad bikes.

 Our advanced communications network links to: